 What Type Of Blender Do You Need For Juice?

 A powerful one.

-The jug blenders are more powerful and have more blending capacity so you can make enough to get a good glass of juice.
-Otherwise, you’ll fill up a small blender and get left with an even smaller glass of juice, less still if it isn’t powerful enough to cut up those tough carrots or kale stalks.
+The jug blenders are more powerful and have more blending capacity so you can make enough to get a good glass of fresh juice.
+Otherwise, you’ll fill up a regular blender container and get left with an even smaller glass of juice, less still if it isn’t powerful enough to cut up those tough carrots or kale stalks.